donguyentung01/Reserve-Court-SF-TextVerified/README.md

 ### Researching HTTP request
 There is no official documentation on how [rec.us](https://www.rec.us/) APIs work.
 So I had to manually inspect the network tab on my browser to figure out what HTTP endpoints are being used.

 One particular challenge is that all the HTTP request headers are sent with Authorization attribute set to "bearer <access_token>".
-This access token has to be retrieved from the Cookies.
+This access token is stored in a session cookie, and has to be retrieved from the Cookies section after the user logs in.
 Without the access token, the requests will be invalidated.

 ### Rec.us blocking virtual number
 [rec.us](https://www.rec.us/) blocks virtual number, which means you cannot directly use a Twilio number for the script.
 I have to set up an Automation task on my personal phone to forward the verification code to my Twilio number.